jogarriot/prova-2024/test1/README.md

 # C# Developer Test

 Welcome!
 This test is designed to assess your familiarity with setting up a .NET 8 environment, using VS Code and the command line, and developing a simple ASP.NET Core API.
+You must be able to solve any issues arise.

 ## Task Overview